M4 motorway: History

 A new road from London to South Wales was first proposed in the 1930s.
 In 1956 the Ministry of Transport announced the plans for the first major post-war road improvement projects.

 The Chiswick flyover, a short section of elevated dual-carriageway, not originally classed as a motorway, opened in 1959 to reduce the impact of traffic travelling between central London and the west.

-The Maidenhead bypass (J7-J9) opened in 1961, the section from Slough to Maidenhead (J5-J7) opened in 1963 and J1-J5 opened on 24 March 1965 incorporating the Chiswick Flyover.
+The Maidenhead bypass (J7–J9) opened in 1961, the section from Slough to Maidenhead (J5–J7) opened in 1963 and J1–J5 opened on 24 March 1965, incorporating the Chiswick flyover.
 The stretch from J18 to the west of Newport was opened in 1966, including the Severn Bridge.

 The Port Talbot by-pass, also built in the 1960s and now part of the M4, was originally the A48(M) motorway, a number now allocated to a short section of motorway near Cardiff.
-The Ministry of Transport originally intended that the M4 would terminate at Tredegar Park west of Newport, and following the creation of the Welsh Office that the Government became committed to a high-standard dual carriageway to Carmarthenshire.
+The Ministry of Transport originally intended that the M4 would terminate at Tredegar Park west of Newport, but following the creation of the Welsh Office the government became committed to a high-standard dual carriageway to Carmarthenshire.

-The English section of the motorway was completed on 22 December 1971 when the 50 mi stretch between junctions 9 and 15 Maidenhead and Swindon) was opened to traffic.
+The English section of the motorway was completed on 22 December 1971 when the 50 mi stretch between junctions 9 and 15 (Maidenhead and Swindon) was opened to traffic.
 The Welsh section was largely completed between 1970 and 1980, though a non-motorway section remained across the Briton Ferry bridge until 1993, when a second motorway-only bridge opened.

 In 1996, the Second Severn Crossing opened with new link motorways on either side of the estuary to divert the M4 over the new crossing.
 At the same time, the original route over the Severn Bridge was redesignated the M48, and the M49 was opened to link the new crossing with the M5 at Avonmouth.
 The new M49 shortened the route between South Wales and the South West, and reduced traffic at the busy M4/M5 junction at Almondsbury.